davidski/foodcart-bot/README.md

 Environment Variables
 ------------------------------

-+ slack_webhook_url - Full URL for a webhook to post to your slack team.
++ slack_webhook_url - Full URL for a webhook to post to your Slack team.
 + foodcart_url - Optional URL to the API endpoint to retrieve today's bookings.
 + attachment_color - Optional color to use for attachments when posting to Slack.
++ default_truck_image_rul - Optional URL to an image to use when a image of the foodcart is not available.

 Deployment
 ----------